Haoran-Peng/Haoran-Peng.github.io/index.md

 [[Google Scholar]](https://scholar.google.com/citations?user=AQrrNcsAAAAJ&hl=en)

 # About me
-I am a postdoctoral research associate at *The Chinese University of Hong Kong (CUHK)* supervised by Prof. Angela Yingjun Zhang.
-Prior to that, I received my Ph.D. degree (Honors, 杰出毕业生) in Electronics and Electrical Engineering from National Yang Ming Chiao Tung University (previouly National Chiao Tung University) in 2022, where I was advised by [Prof. Li-Chun Wang](https://wang.web.nycu.edu.tw/).
-Previously, I received my bachelor degree at University of Electronic Science and Technology of China (UESTC), Chengdu, China in 2015.
+I am a postdoctoral research associate at *The Chinese University of Hong Kong (CUHK)* supervised by [Prof. Angela Yingjun Zhang](https://staff.ie.cuhk.edu.hk/~yjzhang/).
+Prior to that, I received my Ph.D. degree (Honors, 杰出毕业生) in Electronics and Electrical Engineering from National Yang Ming Chiao Tung University (previously National Chiao Tung University) in 2022, where I was advised by [Prof. Li-Chun Wang](https://wang.web.nycu.edu.tw/).
+Previously, I received my bachelor degree at the University of Electronic Science and Technology of China (UESTC), Chengdu, China in 2015.
 From 2015 to 2018, I was a full-time software engineer and launched a tech startup with my friends and classmates.
 Unfortunately, it didn't succeed. <br>

 I did a visiting research at Rochester Institute of Technology in the summer of 2021, advised by [Prof. Shanchieh Yang](https://www.rit.edu/directory/sjyeec-shanchieh-yang) and [Prof. Hanif Rahbari](http://rahbari.csec.rit.edu/).